 An updated version of this biography appeared in "Scandal on the South Side: The 1919 Chicago White Sox" (SABR, 2015).
 This biography originally appeared in "Deadball Stars of the American League" (Potomac Books, 2006).

 New York Times

-The Indianapolis ABCs: History of a Premier Team in the Negro Leagues, by Paul Debano, McFarland Press, 1997.
+Debano, Paul, The Indianapolis ABCs: History of a Premier Team in the Negro Leagues (Jefferson, North Carolina, McFarland & Co., 1997).

 Census of the United States, 1900, United States Bureau of the Census.

 Census of the United States, 1920, United States Bureau of the Census.